AccumulateNetwork/accumulate/docs/protocol/Signing.md

 - Each key of a signer can respond at most once.
 Additional responses (signatures) from the same public key are ignored.
-- A transaction is ready to execute once all of the enabled authorities of the transaction's principal account are satisified.
+- A transaction is ready to execute once all of the enabled authorities of the transaction's principal account are satisfied.
 - An authority is satisfied once any of its signers are satisfied.
 - A signer is satisfied once the corresponding signature page is complete.
 - A signature page is complete once it meets the signature threshold of the